johnodonnell123/johnodonnell123.github.io/pages/page_groupby.md

 </p>

 ## Economics
 This is where we start to see some truly impactful views.
-Assigning some cost to the drilling and stimulation of each well, we can also aggregate total DSU cost, which allows us to calculate the total oil produced / capital spent **through time**.
-Here the Enverus estimation for wells cost is used.
+Assigning some cost to the drilling and stimulation of each well, we can also aggregate total DSU cost.
+This allows us to calculate the total oil produced / capital spent **through time** to see if our capital is just buying us accelerated volumes or EUR.
+Here the Enverus estimation for well cost is used, and it includes the cost of drilling the well and the stimulation.
 This allows for a better understanding of DSU/project level economics and the impact of our development strategy on our capital efficiency.
 ```python
 DSU_STREAM_PLOT(dataframe = dsu_df,
             material = 'Oil',